Vivek-04022001/documentation/docs/glossary.md

 unique identifier
 UID
    UID is an acronym meaning "unique identifier".
-   A UID is an identifier that is guaranteed to be unique among all identifiers used for those objects and for a specific purpose.
+   A UID is an identifier that's guaranteed to be unique among all identifiers used for those objects and for a specific purpose.

 integer identifier
 intid